-In short, yes and no. If you join an Instagram engagement pod you are likely to see a slight increase in follower count and maybe a small boost in engagement.
+In short, yes and no. If you join an Instagram engagement pod, you’re likely to see a slight increase in follower count and maybe a small boost in engagement.

-However, for every post or Instagram story you share, you will have to like and comment on dozens of other pod members.
-That is a lot of time that you could spend growing your own account by engaging with your own target audience (liking, commenting, following etc).
+However, for every post or Instagram story you share, you’ll have to like and comment on dozens of other pod members.
+That’s a lot of time that you could spend growing your own account by engaging with your own target audience (liking, commenting, following, etc).

 Why you should not join an Instagram pod

 People disagree about whether an Instagram pod should be considered fraud.